engineyard/ey-docs/pages/customize-your-deployment.md

-# Customize your deployment on AppCloud
+# Customize your deployment on Cloud

-If your application has special deployment requirements, read this page about methods to customize the deployment process of your application on AppCloud.
+If your application has special deployment requirements, read this page about methods to customize the deployment process of your application on Cloud.

 The following methods can help you customize your deployment: